 Holiday Haven Holiday Park

-And on the other side of the town is Holiday Haven Kangaroo Valley, this is the first campsite you approach arriving in the town, similar to Glenmack, but for those who’d like to spend more time on the water, this one has river access, and offers canoe and kayak hire.
+Holiday Haven Kangaroo Valley, is the first campsite you approach arriving in the town, similar to Glenmack, but for those who’d like to spend more time on the water, this one has river access, and offers canoe and kayak hire.

 Return Trip Home

 Voted the NSW Top Tourism Town, 2021, historic Berrima is well known as the best-preserved example of a Georgian village on the Australian mainland.
-With cosy cafes, shops, boutiques, art galleries and a pub, The Surveyor General Inn is known as Australia’s oldest continuously licensed inn, this is another great town to wander.
+With a couple of hip cafes, shops, boutiques, art galleries and a pub, The Surveyor General Inn is known as Australia’s oldest continuously licensed inn, this is another great town to wander.

 There is a heritage walk around the town, and just a short drive out of town in Berrima Reserve a historic river walk (includes a small campsite in this area).
 To get a better feel for the wonderful Berrima commnity, visit the Berrima Schoolyard Markets, held every 4th Sunday of the month.